Charles Lindbergh: Autobiography and tours

 Barely two months after Lindbergh arrived in Paris, G. P. Putnam's Sons published his 318-page autobiography "WE", which was the first of 15 books he eventually wrote or to which he made significant contributions.
 The company was run by aviation enthusiast George P. Putnam.

 The dustjacket notes said that Lindbergh wanted to share the "story of his life and his transatlantic flight together with his views on the future of aviation", and that "WE" referred to the "spiritual partnership" that had developed "between himself and his airplane during the dark hours of his flight".
-However, as Berg wrote in 1998, Putnam's selected the title without "Lindbergh's knowledge or approval," and Lindbergh would "forever complain about it, that his use of 'we' meant him and his backers, not him and his plane, as the press had people believing"; nonetheless, as Berg remarked, "his frequent unconscious use of the phrase suggested otherwise."
+However, as Berg wrote in 1998, Putnam's chose the title without "Lindbergh's knowledge or approval", and Lindbergh would "forever complain about it, that his use of 'we' meant him and his backers, not him and his plane, as the press had people believing"; nonetheless, as Berg remarked, "his frequent unconscious use of the phrase suggested otherwise."

 Putnam's sold special autographed copies of the book for $25 each, all of which were purchased before publication.
 "WE" was soon translated into most major languages and sold more than 650,000 copies in the first year, earning Lindbergh more than $250,000.
 Its success was considerably aided by Lindbergh's three-month, 22,350 mi tour of the United States in the Spirit on behalf of the Daniel Guggenheim Fund for the Promotion of Aeronautics.
-Between July 20 and October 23, 1927, Lindbergh visited 82 cities in all 48 states, delivered 147 speeches, rode 1290 mi in parades, and was seen by more than 30 million Americans, one quarter of the nation's population.
+Between July 20 and October 23, 1927, Lindbergh visited 82 cities in all 48 states, rode 1290 mi in parades, and delivered 147 speeches before 30 million people.